-In another example, information gained through linked observations and models in the Black Hills is being used to predict when and where lightning-caused fires are likely to occur.
+The vision of IAS is to provide opportunities for students to become colleagues with IAS faculty in the conduct of cutting edge research to determine how the earth-atmosphere system functions.
+As an example, information gained through linked observations and models in the Black Hills is being used to predict when and where lightning-caused fires are likely to occur.
 In addition, IAS scientists and students make field measurements during active fires using portable, solar-powered mesonet stations specifically deployed in the area of the fire, which are integrated with larger-scale observations and models generated and maintained by the National Weather Service in order to help deploy fire-fighting resources for maximum safety and effectiveness.

-The IAS strives to improve our understanding of the earth's natural ecosystems using observations made on a variety of platforms, such as a microwave radiometer, aircraft, and atmospheric soundings.
-These observations focus on specific phenomena such as lightning and severe storms and are linked to complex numerical models used to predict short and long-term system behavior.
-Current modeling studies focus on hailstorms, thunderstorm electrification (including lightning), precipitation processes, their modification by cloud seeding, winter orographic clouds, and marine boundary-layer clouds.
+The IAS strives to improve our understanding of the earth's natural systems through observations made using instruments mounted on a variety of platforms, such as towers and aircraft.
+Such observations may focus on specific phenomena such as lightning and severe storms.
+Observations are compared to output from complex numerical models used to diagnose the underlying physical processes.
+These models may be used to predict short- and long-term system behavior.
+Current modeling studies focus on hailstorms, thunderstorm electrification (including lightning), lightning produced nitrogen oxides, precipitation processes, and transport of smoke and dust by atmospheric circulations.

 Mesoscale research has focused on the study of factors governing the initiation and organization of convective storms, mesoscale cloud systems, and topographic effects on airflow and precipitation.
-Recent work has included analysis of severe wind-producing convective storms and observational studies of bow echoes and supercell storms carried out jointly with the National Weather Service, Rapid City, to increase the understanding of these storms and to improve forecasting.
+This research has included analysis of severe wind-producing convective storms and observational studies of bow echoes and supercell storms carried out jointly with the National Weather Service, Rapid City, to increase the understanding of these storms and to improve forecasting.

-An ongoing project involves studies of lake-effect snow storms and interactions of the ducational Resources and Outreach wintertime Great Lakes with larger-scale weather systems.
+An ongoing project involves studies of lakeeffect snow storms and interactions of the wintertime Great Lakes with larger-scale weather systems.
 Another area of continuing research is the study of the influences of surface conditions, especially moisture availability, on mesoscale weather and climate.
 Related numerical modeling studies include the coupling of atmospheric, surface, and subsurface hydrologic processes in mesoscale models.
 Work is underway on remote sensing of land surface properties and processes and the use of remotely sensed data to initialize mesoscale models.
 New areas of work include the application of high-resolution mesoscale models to incident meteorology (as in wildfires) and local-scale ensemble forecasting.
 Global cloud and aerosol properties are being retrieved from satellite data, and their influence upon the earth's radiation budget and climate change is under study.
 Access to the supercomputer facilities of the National Center for Atmospheric Research at Boulder, Colorado, has been of great value in running the larger cloud models.
+Recently, a cluster computer has been acquired, so most models can now be run in-house as well as on remote computers.

-In order to leverage scientific and intellectual resources in the region, IAS scientists collaborate with many partnering institutions such as the National Center for Atmospheric Research and the EROS Data Center, and with several Tribal Colleges. including Sinte Gleska and Oglala Lakota Colleges.
-Unique facilities associated with these collaborations include a tethered balloon system operated by IAS students and scientists for observing atmospheric chemistry profiles, ground and aircraft-based LIDAR systems owned and operated by OLC and a local business enterprise, respectively.
-In addition, IAS students often serve as interns at the local National Weather Service Office, located adjacent to campus and linked to IAS through a fiberoptic cable.
+In order to leverage scientific and intellectual resources in the region, IAS scientists collaborate with partners at other institutions, including other colleges and universities in the state and region, the National Center for Atmospheric Research, and the EROS Data Center.
+Unique local facilities associated with these collaborations include flux towers for monitoring of heat, moisture, and carbon dioxide transport through the surface layer.
+Often IAS research also involves community facilities, such as radars and aircraft in the National Science Foundation Atmospheric Sciences Division facilities pool, or research satellites launched by NASA.
+In addition, IAS students often serve as interns at the local National Weather Service Office, located adjacent to campus and have been employed as "weekend" weather forecasters at local TV stations.